emilsw/ew/np.md

 Got questions?
 Shoot me an <a href="mailto:emils.veveris@gmail.com">email</a>.

-If you’re curious, you can take a look at [terms and conditions](http://www.emilsw.com/products/optimize/terms)

 Cheers, <br/> Emils Veveris

 (In my [native language](https://en.wikipedia.org/wiki/Latvian_language), all male words end with ‘s’....
 I know it’s weird.
 You can call me Emil.)